-But this doesn’t mean that ain’t is always wrong.
-Here are two situations in which using ain’t is perfectly acceptable.
+But this doesn’t mean that ain’t is always unacceptable.
+There are two situations in which using ain’t is entirely appropriate.

 But your friend is persistent, and he asks to borrow money again.
 So you tell him, “I’m sorry, I’m not going to help you out this time.
 You never pay me back.”

 Unfortunately, your friend just won’t take no for an answer (you should really find some new friends), and he asks to borrow money for a third time.
 At this point, you’ve had enough, so you tell him, “Listen, I ain’t lending you any money.
 Deal with it.”